elizaveta-suffragette/FootfallTrackerAPI/README.md

 # Footfall Data Aggregation API

-## Task Description

 At PFM, we collect and process footfall data collected by various sensors.
 This data is stored in 15-minute time slots per sensor.
-API that can provide this data in different aggregations: hourly, daily, and weekly.
-The API should return accurate data as the correctness of the data is crucial for our customers.
+API can provide this data in different aggregations: hourly, daily, and weekly.
+The API returns accurate data as the correctness of the data is crucial for our customers.

 ## How to Use the API